2017 North Carolina A&T Aggies football team: Special teams

-Post season
+Postseason

 Following the victory over Grambling for the HBCU national championship, the team returned to Greensboro on the afternoon of December 17, greeted by a host of family, friends, and members of the local media.
 In recognition of the national championship and undefeated season, the team was sent out on a 5 stop victory tour to celebrate the historic accomplishment.
 On January, 15th, the team served as grand marshals of the Greensboro Martin Luther King Day parade.
 The following day, the team was recognized by the Greensboro City Council with a resolution honoring the season's accomplishments.
 On January 19, the team was invited to meet with the Governor of North Carolina, Roy Cooper, in a reception at the North Carolina Executive Mansion.
 At the reception, Governor Cooper signed a proclamation recognizing the team and was presented with a gift from the University by A&T's Chancellor Harold Martin.
 On January 27, the team was again recognized during halftime of the basketball game against arch rival North Carolina Central.
 Lastly, on January 30, the university held a pep rally inside Corbett Sports Center, celebrating the team and their accomplishments.
 On April 19, the team received their championship rings for winning both the MEAC and National Championships.
 The MEAC championship ring, which is silver in color, has the interlocked A&T lettering as the centerpiece of the ring.
 The HBCU national championship ring is gold with the Celebration Bowl trophy at its center.